amargolies88/password-generator/README.md

 ## Description

-This password generator uses html css and java to generate a password using a web browser.
+This password generator uses HTML CSS and JavaScript to generate a password using a web browser.
 The user can select between 4 character types and a password length of 8 to 128 characters.
 The generator even ensures that each character type exists in the generated password.
 The password generator has the option to hide the password from view.
 It also features a Copy To Clipboard button which copies the password the the user's clipboard.

 ## Table of Contents